iam-py-test/my_filters_001/README.md

 ## Projects which use my lists (to my knowledge)
 - [pallebone's PersonalPiholeListsPAllebone](https://github.com/pallebone/PersonalPiholeListsPAllebone) uses the domains version of the malicious website blocklist
 - [eded333's TheF\*ckingList](https://github.com/eded333/TheFuckingList) uses the uBlock Origin version of the Malicious Website Blocklist and the Anti-Norton Tracking list
-- [hagezi's DNS Blocklists](https://github.com/hagezi/dns-blocklists) use the domains version of the Malicious Website Blocklist
+- [hagezi's DNS Blocklists](https://github.com/hagezi/dns-blocklists) use the domains version of the Malicious Website Blocklist, "my" clickbait list, VXVault filter, and my Anti-Dynamic DNS list.
 - [The oisd blocklist](https://oisd.nl) includes my antitypo list in their full list, and my Porn blocklist in their NSFW list
 - [T145's Black Mirror](https://github.com/T145/black-mirror) includes the Malicious Website Blocklist
 ## Mentions